Starry-AXQG/Context-Menu-Icons/README.md

 # 🚀 Announcement:
 Now, it also supports usage on Firefox.（since mod v1.2.1)

- ⚠️⚠️⚠️If you are using Nebula version 2.9:⚠️⚠️⚠️
-You need to restore the `sidebar.css` file in Nebula to version 2.8.
-Otherwise, some errors will occur.([You can directly obtain the 2.8 version of the file here.](https://github.com/1247343406/context-menu-icons-for-Zen/blob/1fbf240bb748cd7c6e0b370890d5a1d8da1a5d07/Sidebar.css)) This is because Zen removed the context menu, 和 Nebula had to temporarily remove the code related to the icons for supporting the context menu in version 2.9.
-Therefore, we need to revert these deleted codes.
-Don't worry.
-In the next version of Nebula, we will revert these deleted items.In the next version of Nebula, this mod will be directly integrated.

 ---

 ## 🔖 **Installation Guide** (Windows, macOS, 和 Linux)